oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 The authors would like to acknowledge the work of William Denniss and John Bradley, whose recommendation for native apps informed many of the best practices for browser-based applications.
-The authors would also like to acknowledge Hannes Tschofenig as well as all the attendees of the Internet Identity Workshop 27 session at which this BCP was originally proposed.
+The authors would also like to thank Hannes Tschofenig and Torsten Lodderstedt, as well as all the attendees of the Internet Identity Workshop 27 session at which this BCP was originally proposed.

+The following individuals contributed ideas, feedback, and wording that shaped and formed the final specification:

+Annabelle Backman, Brock Allen, Daniel Fett, George Fletcher, Hannes Tschofenig, Joseph Heenan, Justin Richer, Karl McGuinness, Tomek Stojecki, Torsten Lodderstedt, and Vittorio Bertocci.

 --- fluff